agoel25/Aakstra/README.md

     a.
 Add the billing details entered by the user to the database.

 10. **SQL Query Check**: Check all queries from Milestone 4 rubric have been included in the project implementation. *Deadline 31st July*

+11. **Security**: Ensure that basic security practices are used to prevent security attacks mentioned in Milestone 5 like injection attacks and rainbow attacks. *Deadline 1st August*

 ## Challenges
 1. We are using Java and JavaScript together for the first time, which could lead to integration issues.